PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 - If a battery is swapped without a clean power-off and fresh `init()` sequence, the fuel gauge can report plausible-looking values from the previous cell until enough full charge and discharge cycles overwrite them.

 - Charger-backed battery and supply getters can block for around 100 ms while waiting for ADC refresh.
-- Power-management I2C faults can add one or more 50 ms transaction timeout windows before the call returns failure.
+- Power-management I2C faults can add several 50 ms transaction timeout windows before the call returns failure.
+- The SDK releases its internal mutex while waiting for ADC refresh, but other tasks can still wait up to the mutex timeout before receiving `Result::LockFailed`.
 - This affects functions such as `getSupplyVoltage()`, `getSupplyCurrent()`, `getBatteryTemperature()`, V1 `getBatteryCurrent()`, and the charger fallback path in `getBatteryVoltage()`.
 - On V2, `getBatteryCurrent()` reads from the MAX17260 fuel gauge and requires the fuel gauge to be enabled.
-- On V1, `getBatteryCurrent()` uses the charger `IBAT_ADC` reading and cannot report discharge current while charging is disabled.
-In that state, the SDK returns `Result::NotReady` instead of reporting a misleading zero current.
+- On V1, `getBatteryCurrent()` uses the BQ25628E charger `IBAT_ADC` reading and cannot report discharge current while charging is disabled.
+BQ25628E Table 8-35 states that `IBAT_ADC` resets to zero when `EN_CHG=0`, so the SDK returns `Result::NotReady` instead of reporting a misleading zero current.

 - `getBatteryTemperature()` requires a Semitec 103AT thermistor on the `TS` pin.
 - The function returns `Failure` when the thermistor reading is outside the plausible range, such as when the thermistor is missing, open, or shorted.